 Luckily you’ve come to the right place.
 We’ll tell you everything you need to know about this awesome hardshell, zipperless suitcase – both the good and the bad.

-The Tru-Frame luggage features zipperless closure, which tends to be heavier than traditional zippered luggage (check out a 30" Chronolite suitcase if you want to see lightweight) .
-However, it is also much safer to use a suitcase with latch closure, since it is practically impossible to break into them.
-So, I it could be that weight of this luggage is worth it - as long as the other features make up for it.
+The Tru-Frame luggage features zipperless closure, which tends to be heavier than traditional zippered luggage (check out a 30″ Chronolite suitcase if you want to see lightweight).
+However, it is also much safer to use a suitcase with a latch closure, since it is practically impossible to break into them.
+So, it could be that the weight of this luggage is worth it – as long as the other features make up for it.

 Are they?
 Let’s find out together.

-Another reason why some of the best and most expensive suitcases money can buy are made of Polycarbonate is its durability.
+Another reason why some of the best and most expensive suitcases money can buy are made of Polycarbonate is their durability.
 This is a really tough and impact-resistant material, and it does not break easily.
-Which is pretty much exactly what you want out of your Samsonite suitcase - to withstand the test of time (and tough love from baggage handlers).
+This is pretty much exactly what you want out of your Samsonite suitcase – to withstand the test of time (and tough love from baggage handlers).